 Currently, there are 10 states that are offering borrowers to postpone payments.

-Consider the pros and cons of refinancing private student loans .
-If you decide it’s for you, Splash Financial is a refinance marketplace that matches you with a lender with a low interest rate.
+Consider the pros and cons of refinancing private student loans.
+If you decide it’s for you, see our list of the best student loan refinancing options.

 At Savingforcollege.com, our goal is to help you make smart decisions about saving and paying for education.
 Some of the products featured in this article are from our partners, but this doesn’t influence our evaluations.
 Our opinions are our own.